About the course

 Up to 800 words

-You may also use your personal statement to touch upon any special circumstances with regard to any element of your application that you may wish to bring to the attention of the assessors.
+You may also use your personal statement to explain any special circumstances relating to any element of your application that you wish to bring to the attention of the assessors.

 The personal statement should be written in English.

-You are required to submit a policy analysis essay on a pressing policy issue.
+You are required to submit a policy brief or policy analysis essay on a pressing policy issue.
 This essay must be entirely your own work and written in English.

 Choosing a suitable topic and style of written work forms part of this assessment and is therefore left to your discretion.
 You are encouraged to choose the format that you find best presents your analytical ability.
 Similarly, as there is no set topic range, you are encouraged to choose a topic that you are passionate about but where you also have sufficient knowledge to present a succinct and coherent argument.